NicheCraft is a set of processes and tools for building a 1,000 True Fans style business.

 However, that doesn’t it’ll easy to earn attention and build trust.
 The internet is a noisy place, and it takes ongoing work to stand apart from the crowd.

-So in this stage, you build what I call a Positioning Stack.
+So in this stage, you build what I call a Fascination Stack.
 Put simply, you find not one, but multiple ways to lean into your individuality, and show people why you’re different or better.

 Where are other creators dropping the ball?
 What’s a common belief in the niche you don’t agree with?
 What unique skills can you bring to the table that no one else can?
 How can you emphasize certain aspects your personality?
 How can you broadcast your deepest held values?
 How can you zig, while everyone else zags?